algal/SwiftOnLambda/README.md

 - an S3 bucket, holding the deployment package defining the lambda function's contents (this is just a zip file)

-- an IAM role, defining permissions your Lamba function has while executing
+- an IAM role, defining permissions which your Lamba function has while executing

-- an API gateway configuration, so AWS presents an HTTPS interface to the function
+- an API gateway configuration, so AWS presents an HTTPS interface to the function, in case you want that (tho it is not needed for Alexa)

 The  `/terraform/terraform.tf` contains the default configuerations such as the lambda function name and the S3 bucket name.

 To provision your lambda, ensure you have your AWS credentials either in the ~/.aws/credentials file or you have the environment variables set.

 Run:
 ```
 make provision
 ```

-## FYI, what this Makefile does
+#### what this Makefile does

 An Amazon Lambda function is defined by AWS configuration and by a _deployment package_.
 The Makefile builds that package.